 Begin preparation for your role several days in advance.
-You can use the Toastmaster’s Check List to help you.
 You’ll need to know who will fill the meeting roles and plan a theme for the meeting.
 You’ll also need to create an up-to-date meeting agenda to share with those who attend the meeting.

 Next, contact the general evaluator and make sure you’re both working from the same agenda.
 Ask the General Evaluator to call other members of the evaluation team – speech Evaluators, Table Topics Master, Timer, and Grammarian—and remind them of their responsibilities.
 Remember, as the “director,” you’re responsible for ensuring all of the meeting’s players know their parts and hit their marks.

 As the Toastmaster, you’ll introduce each speaker.
 If a speaker will not write his or her own introduction, you will write it.
 Introductions must be brief and carefully planned.
 Contact speakers several days before the meeting to ask about: